 1.6) Have the participant provide a verbal rating of prospective confidence in being able to recognize the culprit (0%: no confidence to 100%: absolutely certain).

 1.7) Randomly allocate the participant to experimental condition (participant-witness vs. control), and ensure that composite creating participant-witnesses participate in Stages 2 and 7 below; controls in Stage 7 only.
+The mean delay from Stage 1 to Stage 7 should be equal for all participant groups.

-2. Participant-witness creation of a facial composite with the assistance of an operator following a delay of at least 24 hours
+2. Participant-witness creation of a facial composite with the assistance of an operator

 Note: This section of the protocol has been optimized for the holistic facial composite system, EFIT-V, but can be adapted for other software.